simgrid/simgrid/docs/source/community.rst

 Interface with the model-checked processes
 """"""""""""""""""""""""""""""""""""""""""

-The model-checker reads many information about the model-checked process by `process_vm_readv()`-ing brutally the data structure of the model-checked process leading to some inefficient code such as maintaining copies of complex C++ structures in XBT dynars.
-We need a sane way to expose the relevant information to the model-checker.
+The model checker reads many information about the model-checked process by `process_vm_readv()`-ing brutally the data structure of the model-checked process leading to some inefficient code such as maintaining copies of complex C++ structures in XBT dynars.
+We need a sane way to expose the relevant information to the model checker.

 Generic simcalls
 """"""""""""""""

-We have introduced some generic simcalls which can be used to execute a callback in SimGrid Maestro context.
+We have introduced some generic simcalls which can be used to execute a callback in a SimGrid Maestro context.
 It makes it a lot easier to interface the simulated process with the maestro.
-However, the callbacks for the model-checker which cannot decide how it should handle them.
-We would need a solution for this if we want to be able to replace the simcalls the model-checker cares about by generic simcalls.
+However, the callbacks for the model checker which cannot decide how it should handle them.
+We would need a solution for this if we want to be able to replace the simcalls the model checker cares about by generic simcalls.

 Defining an API for writing Model-Checking algorithms
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 Currently, writing a new model-checking algorithms in SimGridMC is quite
-difficult: the logic of the model-checking algorithm is mixed with a lot of low-level concerns about the way the model-checker is implemented.
+difficult: the logic of the model-checking algorithm is mixed with a lot of low-level concerns about the way the model checker is implemented.
 This makes it difficult to write new algorithms and difficult to understand, debug, and modify the existing ones.
 We need a clean API to express the model-checking algorithms in a form which is closer to the text-book/paper description.
 This API must